Sign In Register

 Safety Score

-Lidgerwood has an average annual temperature of 43°F (6°C).
+Lidgerwood has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 11°F in January while summers reach 71°F in July.
-Annual precipitation is 24.2 inches.
+The area gets 276 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 24.2 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,112 feet.

 Temperature